-- External factors, such as: - interest rates in financial markets outside Israel; - the impact of changes in the credit rating of Israel; - the global and regional security situation; - the effects of the outbreak of coronavirus (COVID-19); - the economic growth and stability of Israel's major trading partners, including the United States and the European Union; - the global high-tech market; and

-- regional economic and political conditions.

-- Internal factors, such as:

-- general economic and business conditions in Israel;

-- the security situation in Israel;

-- present and future exchange rates of the Israeli currency;

-- foreign currency reserves;

-- the level of domestic debt;

-- domestic inflation;
+- External factors, such as: - interest rates in financial markets outside Israel; - the impact of changes in the credit rating of Israel; - the global and regional security situation; - the economic growth and stability of Israel's major trading partners, including the United States and the European Union; - the global high-tech market; and - regional economic and political conditions. - Internal factors, such as: - general economic and business conditions in Israel; - the security situation in Israel; - present and future exchange rates of the Israeli currency; - foreign currency reserves; - the level of domestic debt; - domestic inflation; - the level of budget deficit; - the level of foreign direct and portfolio investment; and - the level of Israeli domestic interest rates.